 - Sort clothes you want to donate to a worthy charity and set them aside.
 Next time you have 10 minutes, look for more, put them in a bag, and schedule a pick up with your favorite charity.
 I donate to the Florida Breast Cancer Foundation.

-As soon as you start using those 10 minutes whenever you have them and complete the small tasks immediately, you will become the most organized, productive version of yourself.
+As soon as you start using those 10 minutes whenever you have time and complete the small tasks immediately, you will create longer blocks of free time later and become more productive.
 And, of course, a little happier.

 What are other ways to productively use your time?

 For more tools and resources on happiness and productivity check out my Resources page.